 Why Choose the Navy?

-The Navy provides several chances in aviation and submarine medicine, as well as typical medical officer jobs aboard ships or with land-based forces.
+The Navy provides options in aviation and submarine medicine, plus standard medical officer roles on ships or with land-based forces.

 Navy Medicine Duty Stations